How to Setup QuickBooks Bank Feeds

 One of the most time-saving automations QuickBooks offers is live bank feeds.
 Live bank feeds pull all of your bank transactions into your account automatically, so you don’t have to.

 We’ll teach you how to connect your bank account directly to your QuickBooks account in these five simple steps.
 First, though, let’s take a look at why you should enable live bank feeds and how to determine if your financial institution is supported by QuickBooks.

-Enable Live Bank Feeds
+Why You Should Enable Live Bank Feeds

 Before you get started, make sure you have already created an account in QuickBooks for each bank account you’re adding.
-To learn how to add an account to your chart of accounts, read How to Add A Bank Account To QuickBooks Pro.
+To learn how to add an account to your chart of accounts, read How To Add A Bank Account To QuickBooks Pro.

 To begin, go to Banking>Bank Feeds>Set Up Bank Feed for Account.

 You may see the notification below.
-Save and close any information you currently have open, and then click “Yes.”
+Save and close any information you currently have open, then click “Yes.”

 Step 1: Find Your Bank